This blog post is adapted/revised from parts of my ICCC 2022 paper, which borrowed from previous blog posts.

 When I started painting again in 2019, I started each painting with a goal, and often failed to achieve that goal.
 But sometimes my “failures” became my favorites, where I’d created something surprising and more interesting than my original intention.

 I embraced the idea of not needing to achieve a specific goal, but starting a painting only with an intuition that “this looks like an interesting thing to try.”
 I then read Why Greatness Cannot Be Planned which provided many vivid examples of accidental innovations.
-While I disagree with the book’s theory of exploration, I loved its emphasis on open-ended exploration as a practice in itself.
+While I disagree with the book’s theory of exploration, I found its emphasis on open-ended exploration as a practice in itself very inspiring.

 Then, in my readings and viewings, I began to notice more quotes from artists and scientists who describe their processes in open-ended terms, which I’ve been collecting since then.
 Here are a few of those examples.